RenjieWei/Sentiment-Analysis-for-IMDB-Movie-Reviews/README.md

 * Trained the language model and achieved 93.01% accuracy in the test dataset
 * To put this in perspective, the state of the art on the IMDB sentiment analysis is around 94.1%.

-Here is a sample of text produced by the trained language model

 ### 4.2 Further Improvement
 There are several ways in which I can build the model.
 I will continue trying and improving the accuracy of the model by experimenting with different architectures, layers and parameters.